Robert Newton (hurdler)

+Robert Alan Newton (born 10 May 1981) is a British former athlete who participated in the hurdles events.
+He competed at the 2004 Summer Olympics.

+Biography

-Robert Alan Newton (born 10 May 1981 in Nottingham, England) is a British hurdling athlete.
-As of 2004, he was Britain's number one sprint hurdler.
-However, competing for Team GB at the 2004 Summer Olympics in Athens, Newton failed to qualify for the second round of the 110 m hurdles competition.
+In 2004, he was Britain's number one sprint hurdler and competed for Team GB at the 2004 Olympics in Athens, where he reached the second round of the 110 m hurdles competition.
 He was the only openly gay British Olympian that year.

+He became British 110 metres hurdles champion after winning the British AAA Championships in 2004.

 After not racing at all in 2005, Newton transitioned to the 400 metre hurdles along with the 110 metre hurdles in 2006, achieving a 51.88 personal best in that event.
 He has no recorded races since 2006.

 In 2012, he worked as a sports massage therapist.